Marriott Bonvoy Brilliant® American Express® Card Review

 The Bonvoy Brilliant earns bonus points in the following categories:

-- 3x at restaurants and on flights booked directly with airlines
+- Flights booked directly with airlines

 - 2x on all other eligible purchases